ajitagupta/howtobuildanonlinepresence/README.md

 Austin Kleon, Author of *Show Your Work*

+It doesn't matter if you are a graphic designer, copywriter, web developer or translator.
+If you can turn your talent or skills into profit, you have what it takes to be a high earning freelancer.
+By placing your ideas on local forums, groups in social media or portals, you will gain recognition.
+You will also gain the trust of future customers who will find out about your skills.
+That's what this post is all about.

 ## Social Media
 More than ever before we are all hooked to social media.
 If you do not have a social media strategy yet, make one!
 Convey a clear, strong and visually enticing message.
 Simply being active doesn't do it.